japila-books/spark-sql-internals/docs/spark-sql-vectorized-parquet-reader.md

 > The parquet encodings are largely designed to decode faster in batches, column by column.
 This can speed up the decoding considerably.

-Vectorized Parquet Decoding is used exclusively when `ParquetFileFormat` is requested for a <<spark-sql-ParquetFileFormat.adoc#buildReaderWithPartitionValues, data reader>> when <<spark.sql.parquet.enableVectorizedReader, spark.sql.parquet.enableVectorizedReader>> property is enabled (`true`) and the read schema uses <<spark-sql-DataType.adoc#AtomicType, AtomicTypes>> data types only.
+Vectorized Parquet Decoding is used exclusively when `ParquetFileFormat` is requested for a <<spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues, data reader>> when <<spark.sql.parquet.enableVectorizedReader, spark.sql.parquet.enableVectorizedReader>> property is enabled (`true`) and the read schema uses <<spark-sql-DataType.md#AtomicType, AtomicTypes>> data types only.

-Vectorized Parquet Decoding uses <<spark-sql-VectorizedParquetRecordReader.adoc#, VectorizedParquetRecordReader>> for vectorized decoding.
+Vectorized Parquet Decoding uses <<spark-sql-VectorizedParquetRecordReader.md#, VectorizedParquetRecordReader>> for vectorized decoding.

 === [[spark.sql.parquet.enableVectorizedReader]] spark.sql.parquet.enableVectorizedReader Configuration Property

-link:spark-sql-properties.adoc#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is on by default.
+link:spark-sql-properties.md#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is on by default.

 [source, scala]
 ----